stats-for-change/stats-for-change.github.io/partners/sparkpoint.md

 layout: partner
 title: SparkPoint - Partners - Social Data Science
 partner-name: SparkPoint
-partner-description: SparkPoint is San Francisco based anti-poverty organization offering a range of services -- including financial planning, tax preparation, and help applying to jobs -- to its clients.
+partner-description: SparkPoint is a San Francisco based anti-poverty organization offering a range of services -- including financial planning, tax preparation, and help applying to jobs -- to its clients.
 partner-url: http://sparkpointcenters.org/
 partner-contact: <a href="http://sparkpointcenters.org/contact">Phone numbers, by location</a>
 partner-tags: poverty